christianalfoni/react-states/docs/patterns.md

 ## Exact State

 To ensure exact return type from handlers, use `PickState`.
-This ensures adding invalid properties are flagged and transition inference works as expected.
+Now TypeScript yells if you add invalid properties to the returned state.
+Avoid using the generic `State` type, as that breaks transition inference.

 ```ts
 const transitions: TTransitions<State, Action> = {